Shifting the #mainstreaming to the #openweb

 Understanding the Hashtags: A Guide

-In activism of the #openweb hashtags serve as tools to share complex ideas and social movements.
-On my blog, I use a hashtag story to highlight both the positive and negative aspects of our current socio-political and technological paths.
+In the activism of the #openweb hashtag story, they can serve as tools to share complex ideas with social movements.
+On this site, I use a hashtag story to highlight both the positive and negative aspects of our current socio-political and technological paths.
 Here’s a breakdown of what some of these hashtags mean:

 #dotcons: This highlights how we have been deceived into enriching a greedy few through the use of digital platforms and technologies.
 It’s a product of the #deathcult.
 Example: “Major social media platforms are the epitome of dotcons, prioritizing profit and control over people’s well-being.”

-#stupidindividualism: This represents the peak of current societal trends where extreme individualism overrides collective well-being to our detriment.
+#stupidindividualism: This represents the peak of current social trends where extreme individualism overrides collective well-being to our detriment.
 Example: “The resistance to community-based solutions for climate change is rooted in stupidindividualism.”

 #fashernistas: Flotsam influenced by fleeting trends and currents.
 In the #dotcons era, this refers to a large directionless majority.
 Example: “Influencers today are fashernistas, swayed by whatever is trending rather than contributing meaningful change.”